What are EPMs?

 Machine Learning (2018)

-A Python implementation to create surrogate benchmarks for algorithm configuration can he found on this Website (external).
-Data used to train EPMs can be downloaded from here.
+We also provide the data used to train EPMs.
 Each .tar.gz contains performance data, additional information and a short description of file formats:

 - (MIP) CPLEX on Regions200